lesprgm/cf_ai_toolsmith/README.md

 ```

 The new tests include parser regressions (path parameters, security overrides), ToolRegistry behaviour, chat integration, and the workflow e2e path.

-## Limitations

-- Local Durable Object invocation of generated connectors is disabled; the DO returns a 501 message.
-Deploy the worker to execute connectors.
-- Workers AI calls incur usage even during local development.
-- SSE log streaming is best-effort; the console displays cached messages until the next poll.

-## Roadmap Ideas

-- Execute connectors locally using a sandboxed runtime.
-- Provide history/export of connectors from the UI.
-- Add multi-language generation or client SDK output.
-- Expand AI prompts for richer documentation and tests.

 ## License